geoffreyangus/cs106r/notes/functions/advanced_functions_1.md

 </div>

 Some functions are capable of giving us values that we need.
 These functions sometimes take parameters, sometimes they don't.
-Examples of each type include the `random_bool` function, and the `read_int`, `read_float`, and `read_string` functions.
+Examples of each type include the `random_bool` function, and the `input_int`, `input_float`, and `input_string` functions.

 The `random_bool` function works just like the `random_int` function.
 It will _return_ to the programmer `True` or `False` randomly.
 However, it does not take any parameters.
 It doesn't have to, because there are only two values to choose from!
 The returned value takes the place of the function call when the program is executed.
 Let's take a look at an example: